-- Contract for services with CSEC - Execute inter-local agreements with participating local governments for 9-1-1 emergency services - Execute service agreements with Telcos and wireless service providers as required by CSEC - Develop a strategic plan to secure funding from the CSEC to administer 9-1-1 services throughout the region - Schedule quarterly regional meetings with Telcos, WSP, PSAPs, county officials, and CVCOG Executive Board - Percentage of total dollar value of purchasing and contracts awarded to HUB vendors - Document activities to support monitoring from CSEC - Provide equipment, networking, database, mapping, and training to enable all 15 PSAPs to receive 9-1-1 calls - Test PSAPs to ensure the ability to receive 9-1-1 calls with ANI/ALI-15 PSAPs - Make test calls to ensure that each PSAP has the ability to receive Wireless Phase I calls- 15 PSAPs - Make test calls to ensure that each PSAP has the ability to receive Wireless Phase II calls- 15 PSAPs - Ensure 9-1-1 equipment and MPLS Network continues to perform as contracted - Contract maintenance plans for all 9-1-1 equipment - Maintain inventory of equipment - Monitor PSAP equipment to assess efficient use and reliability - Create map books for distribution to police, sheriffs, fire and ambulance agencies within the region - Provide training to PSAP personnel - Plan and procure public education materials for distribution to counties with cost savings within the program Receive approval from CSEC to execute Text-to-9-1-1 contract.
+- Contract for services with CSEC - Execute inter-local agreements with participating local governments for 9-1-1 emergency services - Execute service agreements with Telcos and wireless service providers as required by CSEC - Develop a strategic plan to secure funding from the CSEC to administer 9-1-1 services throughout the region - Schedule quarterly regional meetings with Telcos, WSP, PSAPs, county officials, and CVCOG Executive Board - Percentage of total dollar value of purchasing and contracts awarded to HUB vendors - Document activities to support monitoring from CSEC - Provide equipment, networking, database, mapping, and training to enable all 15 PSAPs to receive 9-1-1 calls - Test PSAPs to ensure the ability to receive 9-1-1 calls with ANI/ALI-15 PSAPs - Make test calls to ensure that each PSAP has the ability to receive Wireless Phase I calls-15 PSAPs - Make test calls to ensure that each PSAP has the ability to receive Wireless Phase II calls-15 PSAPs - Make test texts to ensure that each PSAP has the ability to receive Wireless Text-to-911 15 PSAPS - Ensure 9-1-1 equipment and MPLS Network continues to perform as contracted - Contract maintenance plans for all 9-1-1 equipment - Maintain inventory of equipment - Monitor PSAP equipment to assess efficient use and reliability - Create map books for distribution to police, sheriffs, fire and ambulance agencies within the region - Provide training to PSAP personnel - Plan and procure public education materials for distribution to counties with cost savings within the program Receive approval from CSEC to execute Text-to-9-1-1 contract.
 Execute contract for Text-to-9-1-1 with West Safety Solutions.

-- Executed contract for services with CSEC on file at CVCOG - Inter-local agreements executed with 13 counties and 2 incorporated cities for the FY 18-19 Biennium - Total service agreements executed which include database provider, Telcos, wireless service providers - Strategic plan completed and approved - Number of Regional Meetings 4 - Total dollar percentage awarded 1% - Reports submitted to CSEC: - Project Performance- 4 (quarterly) - Project Performance Monitoring-1 (annually) FSR (financial)- 4 (quarterly) - Annual Compliance -1 - Number of PSAPs in the region with the ability to receive 9-1-1 calls and dispatch emergency responders 15 PSAPs - PSAP checklists completed to support testing at PSAPS 270 - Continue to monitor MPLS Contract - Preventive Maintenance Inspections conducted at 14 PSAPs twice annually. - Maintenance contracts- - Positron Viper- 15 PSAPs - ALI Router (WSC)- 3 PSAPs - Recorders -(Equature) 14 - PSAP equipment inventory sheets & monitoring logs on file at RPC -15 PSAPs - Equipment monitored 270 - Call activity reported to CSEC on a quarterly basis through Intrado West Safety Services Provider 92,119 annual - Map Books are scheduled to be completed in FY 17-18.
-These are produced every two years - Number of telecommunicator trainings provided 17, Number of telecommunicators trained- 52, Number of PSAPs receiving training 23 - Number of public education materials distributed 4,385.
-Funded multiple media ad campaigns encouraging the proper use of 9-1-1. - Received approval from CSEC to execute Text-to-9-1-1 contract.
-Executed contract for Text-to-9-1-1 with West Safety Solutions.
+- Executed contract for services with CSEC on file at CVCOG

+- Inter-local agreements executed with 13 counties and 2 incorporated cities for the FY 18-19 Biennium

+- Total service agreements executed which include database provider, Telcos, wireless service providers

+- Strategic plan completed and approved

+- Number of Regional Meetings 4

+- Total dollar percentage awarded 1%

+- Reports submitted to CSEC:

+Project Performance- 4 (quarterly)

+Project Performance Monitoring-1 (annually)

+FSR (financial)- 4 (quarterly)

+Annual Compliance -1

+Number of PSAPs in the region with the ability to receive 9-1-1 calls and dispatch emergency responders - 15 PSAPs

+- PSAP checklists completed to support testing at PSAPS 295 - Continue to monitor MPLS Contract - Preventive Maintenance Inspections conducted at 14 PSAPs twice annually. - Maintenance contracts-

+Positron Viper- 15 PSAPs

+ALI Router (WSC)- 3 PSAPs

+Recorders -(Equature) 14

+- PSAP equipment inventory sheets & monitoring logs on file at RPC -15 PSAPs - Equipment monitored 295 - Call activity reported to CSEC on a quarterly basis through Intrado West Safety Services Provider 91,301 annual - Map Books are scheduled to be completed in FY 18-19.
+These are produced every two years - Number of telecommunicator trainings provided 18, Number of telecommunicators trained-137, - Number of public education materials distributed -5,652.
+Funded multiple media ad campaigns encouraging the proper use of 9-1-1.